skillprogrammer05/scripting/README.md

 1. Normal variables
 2. constant variables
 - **Normal Variables**
-can use this variables anywhere in the script.
+can use this variables anywhere in the script

 Example: